+44 (0)207 822 1200

 Lucinda has a wide range of experience in personal injury claims, including those arising out of accidents abroad.
 She is currently instructed in a group of cross-border historic asbestos exposure claims for the Government Legal Department.

 Lucinda has been instructed in a number of high-profile matters including the Harry Dunn judicial review proceedings and the Infected Blood Inquiry.
 She acts regularly for the Government, both in her own right and as junior counsel.
-Lucinda welcomes instructions that raise public law issues, and is currently instructed in a claim arising out of a local council’s role in preventing a prospective foster carer from appearing on a foster register.
+Lucinda welcomes instructions that raise public law issues.

 Lucinda has assisted on numerous commercial cases, including a claim for breach of confidence in relation to a chemical formula for a flooring product, a cross-border LCIA arbitration concerning a gas explosion at a power plant, and disputes concerning allegations of deceit and conspiracy.
 She has also represented a bank in the Chancery division in a claim worth £1.35m concerning the priority of interests on the Land Registry.